nitishsingh321/inout-hack/README.md

 3. Goto the web address through Chrome/Firefox

-This is my first commit
+This is my second commit.